A Beginner’s Guide to Exposing a Screen

 2. Coat the Screen with Emulsion

-• Pour a small amount of emulsion into your emulsion coater
+• Pour a small amount of emulsion into your coater.

-• Once the emulsion is dry, place your design transparency on the screen.
-The side with the ink should face the screen to ensure sharp detail transfer.
+Once the emulsion is fully dry, lay your design on the screen with the ink side facing down (toward the screen mesh).
+Use tape if needed to keep it in place.

 4. Expose the Screen